fakerybakery/utmos/README.md

 UTMOS is designed for calculating the mean opinion score (MOS) for a given voice sample.
 It can be used to calculate audio quality for datasets.

+## Note

+The score is on a scale of 1 to 5.

 ## Support

 This implementation supports CPU, CUDA, and MPS, as well as ROCm if PyTorch is configured properly.
 This implementation will automatically use the GPU if available.